 This course is a study of steering systems, front and rear suspension systems.
 It also covers basic wheel alignment, diagnosis and repair culminating in complete four wheel computerized alignment.
-Course Level Fee 2 (4 credits, 2 Lecture, 4 Lab/Lab-Discussion)

 Engine Performance II

 Prerequisite: AUT 051 and AUT 052 or consent of instructor